Mistletoe Market

 That's all it took.
 Garrett was officially hooked.

-The next purchase was from an elderly gentleman who wanted to test out the product before he drove away.
-He held the mistletoe over his wife's head and just like a trained pooch; she obediently gave him the obligatory smooch.
+The next purchase was from a gray-haired gentleman who wanted to test out the product before he drove away.
+He held the mistletoe over his wife’s head and just like a trained pooch; she gave him an obligatory smooch.

 "Works like a charm!
 Just wanted to make sure it wasn't defective," he shouted.
 "Merry Christmas!"